-RFC: The Tool to Handle Compatibility for Chunked Datasets
+RFC: The Tool to Handle HDF5 File Format Compatibility for Chunked Datasets

 Vailin Choi

-To improve performance for writing and reading chunked datasets, the HDF5 1.10 library differs from the 1.8 library in the way chunked datasets are indexed when the file is generated with the latest format.
-Thus applications built with the 1.8 library cannot read these chunked datasets.
-To mitigate the compatibility issue, we propose a tool, h5format_convert, to convert a chunked dataset’s indexing type in a 1.10 HDF5 file to the indexing type that can be handled by the 1.8 library.
+To improve performance for writing and reading chunked datasets and to enable new features like SWMR, the new chunk indexing types were introduced in the HDF5 1.10 library when the file is generated using the latest format option.
+Thus applications built with the HDF5 1.8 library cannot read chunked datasets that use new indexing types.
+To mitigate the compatibility issue, we propose a tool, h5format_convert, to convert a chunked dataset’s indexing type in a 1.10 HDF5 file to the indexing type that can be handled by the HDF5 1.8 library.

 Introduction